pushandplay/cordova-plugin-apprate/README.md

 | customLocale | Object | null | custom locale object |

 ### reviewType.ios Enum
+- 'InAppReview' - Write review directly in your application (iOS 10.3+), limited to 3 prompts per year.
+Fallback to 'AppStoreReview' for other iOS versions.
+No custom prompt will be shown to the user per apple requirments
 - 'AppStoreReview' - Open the store within the app.
 Use this option as an alternative to inAppReview to avoid the rate action from [doing nothing](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview)
-- 'InAppReview' - Write review directly in your application (iOS 10.3+), limit of 3 prompts per year.
-Fallback to 'AppStoreReview' for other iOS versions
 - 'InAppBrowser' - Open the store using the `openUrl` preference (defaults to InAppBrowser).
 Be advised that WKWebView might not open the app store links

+### reviewType.android Enum
+- 'InAppReview' - Write review directly in your application.
+No custom prompt will be shown to the user per android requirments.
+Notice this will only work on released versions.
+To test it our please refer to [this article](https://developer.android.com/guide/playcore/in-app-review/test)
+- 'InAppBrowser' - Open the store using the `openUrl` preference (defaults to InAppBrowser)

 ## Examples